ITR Filing Last Date FY 2021-22 (AY 2022-23) – Income Tax Return Due Date

 The government had stated earlier in the month that there were problems with the e-filing platform for taxpayers.
 It stated in a tweet that proactive actions were being taken.

-Why Should I File my ITR Before Deadline?
+Why Should I File My ITR Before Deadline?

 Preparation and filing of ITR is tiresome but it is the duty of a responsible citizen as this contribution can help them make a contribution to the development of the economy and country.

-Some of the benefits you can derive from filing the ITR before due date would be as follows:
+Some of the benefits you can derive from filing the ITR before the due date would be as follows:

 1. Provides adequate time for preparation

 You might need to gather a number of papers from various sources in order to file your ITR.
 For instance, from your bank: interest certificates, loan repayment statements, TDS certificates; from your employer: Form 26AS; from your broker or mutual fund house: information on capital gains achieved on your equity or debt investments; and more.
-And once you have gathered all of this information, you must give it to your tax advisor or Chartered Accountant (CA) so that they can accurately determine your tax due.
+Once you have gathered all of this information, you must give it to your tax advisor or Chartered Accountant (CA) so that they can accurately determine your tax due.
 Starting early can help you minimise last-minute stress because this might take some time.
 The likelihood of mistakes would be decreased since your tax consultant/CA could devote more time to your case.

 2. Permits losses to be carried forward and offset

 Let’s say that when calculating your overall revenue, you had a capital loss or a loss from your business or profession.
 If you have not submitted the ITR by the deadline, this will be prohibited from being carried forward and offset against future gains in the following assessment years.
-File your ITR early in advance of the deadline if you want to take advantage of the “carry forward and set off of losses” in following assessment years.
+File your ITR early in advance of the deadline if you want to take advantage of the “carry forward and set off of losses” in the following assessment years.

 3. You stay clear of late fees and interest

 ITRs that are submitted after the deadline, or “belated returns,” are subject to interest and penalties.
-According to Section 234A of the Income-Tax Act of 1961, you are responsible for paying interest on the unpaid tax at a rate of 1 percent per month or portion thereof up until the ITR is filed.
+According to Section 234A of the Income-Tax Act of 1961, you are responsible for paying interest on the unpaid tax at a rate of 1 per cent per month or portion thereof up until the ITR is filed.
 In addition, a charge of up to Rs 10,000 is required under Section 234F of the Act, depending on your overall income and the date you filed your return.

-Additionally, you won’t be eligible for interest on any refunds, which is 0.5 percent each month or portion of a month on the return amount, according to Section 244A of the Act.
+Additionally, you won’t be eligible for interest on any refunds, which is 0.5 per cent each month or a portion of a month on the return amount, according to Section 244A of the Act.

 4. Speedier refunds

 If you are certain that you are eligible for a tax refund, submit your ITR well in advance of the deadline for a quicker reimbursement.
-If you submit your ITR just before the deadline, the tax refund may be postponed later owing to increased workload at the tax department’s end.
+If you submit your ITR just before the deadline, the tax refund may be postponed later, owing to the increased workload at the tax department’s end.

-Don’t overlook the opportunity cost either.
+Don’t overlook the opportunity cost, either.
 If your tax return is a sizable sum, you may invest it right away and profit.
 The longer you wait, the more interest that may be collected on the sum is lost.

 5. Quicker loan, credit card, and visa application processing

 ITRs are used to demonstrate income made over the course of a fiscal year.
 It is one of the essential documents you must present when applying for loans, credit cards, visas, etc., without which the application may not be processed.
-Therefore, submit your ITR on time if you want to apply for a loan or a visa soon.Please be aware that, in accordance with Section 244A, if the amount of your refund exceeds 10% of the tax you paid, you will be charged interest at a rate of 0.5% per month, or part of a month, on the amount of your refund.
+Therefore, submit your ITR on time if you want to apply for a loan or a visa soon.
+Please be aware that, in accordance with Section 244A, if the amount of your refund exceeds 10% of the tax you paid, you will be charged interest at a rate of 0.5% per month, or part of a month, on the amount of your refund.
 If you submit the returns after the deadline, you will forfeit this advantage.

 6. Enables purchasing a greater life insurance policy